-The state Code of Ethics for Public Officials generally prohibits public officials (including elected state officials) and state employees from taking official action on a matter for which they have a substantial conflict of interest (see BACKGROUND).
-This bill expands what constitutes a substantial conflict of interest to include actions that a public official or state employee has reason to believe or expect will result in a direct monetary gain or loss to his or her nonstate employer or spouse's nonstate employer.
-Under existing law, unchanged by the bill, a substantial conflict of interest also exists if the official or employee has reason to believe or expect that their actions will result in a direct monetary gain or loss to themselves or a business with which they are associated.
+The code generally places certain limits on how public officials (including elected state officials) may take official action on a matter for which they have a conflict of interest (depending on whether it is a substantial or potential conflict).
+Under existing law, unchanged by the bill, a substantial conflict of interest exists if the official or employee has reason to believe or expect that their actions will result in a direct monetary gain or loss to themselves or a business with which they are associated.

-For elected state officials, however, the bill also limits the circumstances when this substantial conflict of interest could arise.
-It does so by specifying that in matters concerning a business the official is associated with, or their or their spouse's nonstate employer, the official must have actual knowledge (rather than reason to believe or expect) that the business or nonstate employer will get a direct monetary gain or loss due to their actions.
+For elected state officials, the bill also limits the circumstances when a substantial conflict of interest could arise.
+It does so by specifying that in matters concerning a business the official, or their or their spouse's nonstate employer, is associated with, the official must have actual knowledge (rather than reason to believe or expect) that the business or nonstate employer will get a direct monetary gain or loss due to their actions.
+As under existing law, a substantial conflict does not exist if the monetary gain or loss to the nonstate employer is no greater than the gain or loss realized by any other member of the same profession, occupation, or group.